rferguson22/Gaussian-Process/README.md

 ## Output Modes & File Naming

+This section applies **only when `gp_fit: true`**, i.e. when the code is generating new GP results from raw experimental data.
+If `gp_fit: false`, no new GP outputs are written — instead, files are assumed to contain existing results for probability surface generation.

 ### Combined Output Mode (`write_individual_files: false`)

 - A single output file is written.
 - If `out_file_name` is a **file path** (i.e. does **not** end with a `/`), output is written directly to that file.
 - If `out_file_name` **ends with a `/`**, it is treated as a folder path, and the output is saved inside that folder as `GP_results.txt`.

 ### Individual Output Mode (`write_individual_files: true`)

 - The value of `out_file_name` is treated as a **folder**, whether or not it ends in `/`.
 - That folder will be created if it doesn’t exist.
 - Each input file produces its own output file(s):